-All staff should be aware that children can abuse other children (often referred to as child-on-child abuse).
-And that it can happen both inside and outside of school or college and online.
+All staff should be aware that children can abuse other children and that it can happen both inside and outside of School, and online.
 It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.